 They arrived in Rotorua after the Red and White Terraces were destroyed (and before the recent eruption of White Island), so geologically pretty similar to now.
 The sulfur smell is still there.

 Rotorua to Taumaranui

 Getting from Auckland to Wellington in 1906 was actually somewhat difficult: the first train journey was in August 1908, though the track wasn’t actually quite finished yet.
+(See also video The Silver Spike).
 Regular services started in November 1908 shortly after the last spike was driven.
 Express train took 18 hours.
 Now 11h15, which has been fairly constant since 1968; someone documented the history of the main trunk line.

 What they did was to go from Rotorua backtracking to the then-major hub Frankton Jct (Hamilton, still a Northern Explorer stop) and with a sidetrip to Te Aroha, then back and on to Taumaranui by train.
 I couldn’t really figure out how long those trains took; the table up there contains my best guess.
 The text says that the “express” service to Te Aroha was slow and local to Taumaranui even slower, with lots of stops.
 But the travel companions made the train trip fly by.

 There was also a comment in the text that until recently the land route from Auckland to Wellington was to Rotorua, then from Rotorua to Pipiriki over road, 240km (vs by train + boat as they did), then on the river to Whanganui, and then train.

 Taumaranui to Pipiriki (145km) is now the Whanganui Journey, the Great Walk that’s not a walk, on the river that is a legal person.
 It now takes 5 days of paddling.
 Back then, it was 1 day of steaming down the river, including a launch that got them from Taumaranui to the steamer, over the now-infamous Whanganui Journey rapids (50/50 rapids?)